Penultimate Glacial Period: Europe

-Effects in Asia
+Asia

 Isotope dating was conducted in Hulu Cave, eastern China, and found that the penultimate glacial period's presence was felt in central China.
 The dating showed an increased presence of oxygen-18, an isotope that reflects the meteoric water and cave temperature, as well as precipitation of the penultimate glacial period.
-This data led to the confirmation of intense monsoons that impacted most of south-east Asia, and up to modern day Xi’an China.
+This data led to the confirmation of intense monsoons that impacted most of south-east Asia, and up to modern day Xi'an China.
 The increase in the intensity of monsoons was due to the orbital shifting of the planet, but was amplified by the ice sheets that formed for the same reason.
 These factors combined then affected the atmospheric hydrological cycle, creating more intense seasonal winds that led to increased precipitation over south-east Asia.

-Effects in North America
+North America

 In contrast to Europe, there is no geological evidence to support a similarly sized ice sheet in North America.
 Ice-rafted debris from the Hudson area indicates that during MIS6, there were far fewer icebergs in the North Atlantic than in the last glacial period.
 Simulations testing the extent of an ice sheet in North America have shown that a smaller ice sheet is probable, as the simulation produced weather data that is consistent with hypothesized temperatures at the time.
 This simulation showed the precipitation rates over North America doubled during MIS6, which would have been a result of the icy winds expanding southward further into the continent, as well as the increased storms.

-Effects on Homo sapiens in Africa

-Several studies have suggested that Homo sapiens went through a bottleneck during the penultimate glacial period which reduced numbers to a low level, but a 2012 analysis of three modern African populations finds no evidence for a bottleneck at this time.
+A 2019 study suggested that the Penultimate Glacial Period was warmer in North America than the Last Glacial Period.

+South America

+In South America, the intensity of the South American Summer Monsoon (SASM) varied with a cyclical periodicity of about 3,500 years, with gradual increases in the SASM's strength being punctuated by sudden decreases.
+These sudden decreases are thought to be related to Dansgaard-Oeschger events.

+Africa

 Oceanic cores, taken from western Africa, show the deserts expanded, pushing the savannah and the tropical rainforests downward, and oak trees occupying the Mediterranean coast, disappeared.
 This is thought to have occurred due to southward migration of the subtropical, and high pressure zone of the Mediterranean.

-This dislocation of vegetation was thought to have displaced Homo sapiens.
-However, studies have shown that the region which the early humans occupied was very lightly disturbed, and a bottleneck due to the penultimate glacial period is unlikely.
+The time interval during which the PGP took place coincided with numerous important phases of hominin evolution in Africa, including the evolution of Homo sapiens, the transition from the Acheulean to the Middle Palaeolithic, and other critical cultural and behavioural innovations.
+Several studies have suggested that H. sapiens went through a genetic bottleneck during the Penultimate Glacial Period which reduced numbers to a low level, but a 2012 analysis of three modern African populations finds no evidence for a bottleneck at this time.
+The dislocation of vegetation during the PGP was thought to have displaced H. sapiens, although studies have shown that the region which the early humans occupied was very lightly disturbed, and a bottleneck due to the Penultimate Glacial Period is thus unlikely to have occurred.